 In 2016, Ed coauthored with Phyllis Schlafly and Brett Decker the New York Times bestseller The Conservative Case for Trump.
 He is also a frequent consultant on various media outlets.

-Ed and his wife Carol, a physician specializing in geriatric internal medicine, live in St. Louis with their two sons and two daughters.
+Ed and his wife Carol, a physician specializing in geriatric internal medicine, have two sons and two daughters.

 Caroline Corley has been an active part of Phyllis Schlafly’s pro-family mission for more than fifteen years.
 Working from the Phyllis Schlafly Center, Caroline has a number of important responsibilities.
 She is the primary special events coordinator for events that happen at the Phyllis Schlafly Center.
 She also assists with maintenance of the archives and shipping of materials.
 Her determination and dedication make her an invaluable part of the team.